 Elastin production starts to decline when we are still very young and by middle age we hardly produce any at all and rely on what was generated in the first few years of life.

 The good news is that it is one of the longest lasting proteins in the body and has an enviable half-life point of around 74.
 The problem is that any damage — from UVB light, for example — is inefficiently repaired and so the skin gradually loses its elasticity well before we reach our 70s (source).

 There are many ways that collagen production can be increased, but less is known about how to boost elastin.
 Tretinoin was used for many years, but interesting retinol in studies has been found to have no effect.
 Given the controversies around tretinoin use, this is disappointing.
 So I’ve been researching ways we can boost our elastin and this is what I have come up with:

 This is a good place to start because elastin is primarily made up of the amino acids glycine, valine, alanine, and proline.
 So look for serums that major on amino acids such as:

 SkinOwl Eye+ ($46 in the shop), a damn good eye cream that is packed with no less than 13 amino acids.

-Deciem Hand Chemistry Intense Youth Complex ($20 in the shop) has proline, alanine and serine.
+Deciem Hand Chemistry Intense Youth Complex ($20) has proline, alanine and serine.